sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 ## Task 1: Introduction

-A court of law has authorized us to conduct a search on a specific person and analyze artifacts and evidence.
+A court of law has authorized us to conduct a search on a specific person by analyzing artifacts and evidence.
 This room will have us:
-* Ensure proper Chain of Custody procedures for transport to the Forensics Laboratory
+* Ensuring proper chain of custody procedures for transport to the forensics laboratory
-* Use FTK Imager to acquire a forensic disk image and preserve digital artifacts and evidence
+* Using FTK Imager to acquire a forensic disk image and preserve digital artifacts and evidence
-* Analyze forensic artefacts received at the Forensics Laboratory for presentation during a trial in a court of law
+* Analyzing forensic artefacts received at the forensics laboratory for presentation during a trial in a court of law

 ## Task 2: Case B4DM755: Details of the Crime

-We are a forensic lab analyst whose job is to analyze artifacts from crime scenes.
+Suppose we are a forensic lab analyst whose job is to analyze artifacts from crime scenes.

 We were given the following information about the suspect:
 * Name: William S. McClean (William Super McClean)